u0652804/architecture-components-easy-samples/README.md

 ### application samples of MVVM

-* **[MVVMCustomerWebview](https://github.com/u0652804/EasyExLiveData)** - Shows how to use MutableLiveData to update UI with time per seconds counter.
+* **[MVVMCustomerWebview](https://github.com/u0652804/architecture-components-easy-samples/tree/main/MVVMCustomerWebview)** - Use customView, MVVM, intent as custom liveData with broadCastReceiver and map of Transformations to do a custom webView sample.